Babies cry. Flowers stretch. Kettles sing.

-The clock ticks fake time and I whisper again:
+The clock ticks fake time.
+I whisper again:

 Love lives here.

 I follow these syllables one by one.
-They are my japa mala and I’m searching for the center of my heart in times of instability and crisis.
+They are my japa mala when I’m searching for the center of my heart in times of instability and crisis.

 I touch my lips to each word and listen for the secret of impermanence.

 In the hungry hush of groundless being, we have one anchor and it is the practice of loving.
-This practice involves a seemingly simple core truth, yet it has proven to be humanity’s greatest stumbling block.
+This practice involves a seemingly simple core truth, yet it proves to be a giant stumbling block for pretty much…all humans.

 Everyone deserves to be loved.

 Light melts.
 Animals sound.
 Bodies rest.

 How do we find love when there is anger, terror, devastation or grief between us and the love that weaves us?